How to Fix a Buick Check Engine Light that Stays On

 You may not notice any performance symptoms if your Buick check engine light is on due to an EVAP leak.

-Hundreds of possible issues can trigger the Buick check engine light to come on.
+There are hundreds of possible issues that can trigger the Buick CEL.
 To find out why your Buick to check engine light is on, read the fault codes with an OBD-II scanner.

 - MAF Sensor – Mass airflow (MAF) sensors can become clogged with dirt over time, especially if performance filters are used.
 A dirty MAF sensor will give false readings, resulting in incorrect air-fuel mixture and engine running issues.
 Occasionally, dirt buildups can be easily cleaned with a MAF cleaner fluid.
 Another possibility is a loose connector.
 Related Code: P0102